Valoneu/Valoneu.github.io/README.md

 ## Features

-*   **Interactive Design:** Uses various animations, transitions, particle effects, and hover effects (like 3D card tilts).
+- **Interactive Design:** Uses various animations and transitions, including:
+  - Animated background blobs.
+  - Character reveal animations for the hero title and logo.
+  - Smooth hover effects on navigation links, cards (scale, translation, accent bars, corner glyphs), buttons, and other interactive elements.
+  - Scroll-triggered animations for sections and project/skill cards using IntersectionObserver.
-*   **Responsive:** Adapts to look good on different screen sizes (desktops, tablets, phones).
+- **Responsive:** Adapts to look good on different screen sizes (desktops, tablets, phones).
-*   **Light/Dark Theme:** Includes a theme switcher and respects the user's system preference.
-*   **Content Sections:** Includes sections for About Me, Skills, Projects, and a Blog.
+- **Content Sections:** Includes sections for Hero, About Me, Skills, and Projects.
-*   **Project Filtering:** Allows users to filter projects by category (Code, 3D Art, etc.) with smooth transitions.
+- **Project Filtering:** Allows users to filter projects by category (Code, 3D Art, Pixel Art, Other) with smooth transitions for card visibility.
+- **Image Lightbox:** Project images can be viewed in a larger overlay.
-*   **Custom Cursor:** Features an animated cursor effect on desktop browsers.
+- **Custom Cursor:** Features an animated cursor effect on desktop browsers.
-*   **Blog Layout:** Blog posts use a specific design with code syntax highlighting.
+- **Dynamic Content:** The copyright year in the footer is dynamically updated.
+- **Header Behavior:** The header changes appearance on scroll.
-*   **Technologies:** Built with HTML, CSS (Variables, Grid, Flexbox), vanilla JavaScript, Prism.js (for code highlighting), and the particles.js library.
+- **Technologies:** Built with HTML, CSS (Custom Properties, Grid, Flexbox), and vanilla JavaScript.
+Uses Font Awesome for icons.

 ## Files Included

-*   `index.html`: The main landing page.
+- `index.html`: The main landing page and all content.
-*   `blog*.html`: Individual blog post pages (includes one example post and a template).
-*   `styles.css`: Contains all CSS rules for layout, styling, animations, and the blog design.
+- `style.css`: Contains all CSS rules for layout, styling, and animations.
-*   `script.js`: Holds all the JavaScript for interactivity (theme switching, animations, filtering, cursor effects, card tilt, particles).
+- `script.js`: Holds all the JavaScript for interactivity (animations, filtering, cursor effects, lightbox, header behavior, scroll observation).
-*   `img/`: Directory containing all images used on the site.
+- `img/`: Directory containing all images used on the site.
-*   `nothing.pdf`: Placeholder file for a resume.
+- `nothing.pdf`: Placeholder file for a resume.

 ## How to Run Locally